genglinliu/NTK-study/README.md

 NTK theory suggests that this is because standard coordinate-based MLPs correspond to kernels with a rapid frequency falloff, which effectively prevents them from being able to represent the high-frequency content present in natural images and scenes
 [reference](https://arxiv.org/pdf/2006.10739.pdf)

+The outputs of a network throughout gradient descent remain close to those of a linear dynamical system whose convergence rate is governed by the eigenvalues of the NTK matrix.
+Analysis of the NTK’s eigendecomposition shows that its eigenvalue spectrum decays rapidly as a function of frequency, which explains the widely-observed "spectral bias" of deep networks towards learning low-frequency functions

 ### TODO:
  - refer to the todo line in the code
  - part III: actually do a regression to a function with high/low frequencies.